naviem/AmazonMonitor/README.md

 Back-in-stock notifications
 - The monitor tracks availability.
 If an item was previously unavailable and becomes available, it sends a "Back in stock" alert.
 - Availability is tracked per the active source (Warehouse vs main).
 Thresholds still apply to back-in-stock alerts.
+- If a Warehouse offer appears and is cheaper than the main Amazon price, the back-in-stock alert will include both prices and the savings vs. main.

 What’s stored in `watch.json`
 For each tracked URL (including applied params):